angarsky/diveintopython/learn/classes/static_class.md

 Static variables are shared among all instances of a class and can be accessed using the class name or through an instance of the class.
 They are a useful tool for managing data that is common to all instances or for maintaining shared configuration across objects.

-## Python Class Method vs. Static Method
+## Python Class Method vs Static Method

 In Python, class methods and static methods are different types of methods that can be defined within a class.
 They serve different purposes and have different behaviors when it comes to method invocation and access to class attributes.